 NOTE If time aloft is all that matters to you, the older DJI Mavic Air 2 has a lighter camera and up to 34 minutes flight.

 Parrot did an amazing job of straddling the fun and the functional aspect of the drone market ever since they essentially created it ten years ago, and the Anafi (especially the new FPV kit) epitomizes that.
 Because the firm is slightly slower to refresh than competitors, it has instead added extras, not least of which is the FPV kit.
 Also the price has been kept accessible (while other brands we could mention have inflated with regular new releases).
 All of which is to say the Anafi is a professional drone, with a 4K camera capable of zoom (at least in video mode), with a gimbal-stabilized camera.
 With the addition of First Person View (FPV) goggles you can also fly it from “inside” the cockpit.
 Parrot’s goggles are included in the FPV kit; at first they were the only ones supported, but a later software update means you can use other headsets.

 The app is fully featured and great for ‘Arcade mode’ racing or settings-obsessed photographers.
-The only thing missing from a much more expensive craft (and admittedly this isn’t cheap) is a collision sensing system, but it’s surprisingly robust, especially the FPV version with improved legs.
+The only thing missing from a much more expensive craft (and admittedly this isn’t a cheap drone) is a collision sensing system, but the Anafi is surprisingly robust, especially the FPV version with improved legs.
 What is good about this drone (what generally makes it well priced) is also something of a worry; Parrot seem more interested in professional platforms than enthusiast and prosumer now, so future support seems open to doubt.
 It’s a personal choice.